-- 8.1.
-Abuse and neglect are forms of maltreatment of a child.
+- Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
-They may be abused by an adult or adults or by another child or children. - 8.2.
-Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2. - 8.3.
-Any child in any family in any school could become a victim of abuse.
-Staff should always maintain an attitude of "It could happen here". - 8.4.
-There are also a number of specific safeguarding concerns that we recognise our pupils may experience; - 8.4.1. child missing from education (see para 21) - 8.4.2. child missing from home or care - 8.4.3. child sexual exploitation (CSE) (see para 14 and Appendix 3) - 8.4.4. bullying including cyberbullying (see para 10) - 8.4.5. domestic abuse (see para 13 and Appendix 5) - 8.4.6. drugs - 8.4.7. fabricated or induced illness - 8.4.8. faith abuse - 8.4.9. female genital mutilation (FGM) (see para 15 and Appendix 4) - 8.4.10. forced marriage (see para 16) - 8.4.11. gangs and youth violence - 8.4.12. gender-based violence/violence against women and girls (VAWG) - 8.4.13. mental health - 8.4.14. private fostering - 8.4.15. radicalisation (see para 12 and Appendix 6) - 8.4.16. youth produced sexual imagery (sexting) (see para 24) - 8.4.17. teenage relationship abuse (see para 24) - 8.4.18. trafficking - 8.4.19. peer on peer abuse (see para 24) - 8.5.
+They may be abused by an adult or adults or by another child or children. - Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2. - Any child in any family in any school could become a victim of abuse.
+Staff should always maintain an attitude of "It could happen here". - There are also a number of specific safeguarding concerns that we recognise our pupils may experience;

+'''

+child missing from education

+child missing from home or care

+child sexual exploitation (CSE)

+bullying including cyberbullying

+domestic abuse

+druas

+fabricated or induced illness

+faith abuse

+female genital mutilation (FGM)

+forced marriage

+gangs and youth violence

+gender-based violence/violence against women and girls (VAWG)

+mental health

+private fostering

+radicalisation

+youth produced sexual imagery (sexting)

+teenage relationship abuse

+trafficking

+peer on peer abuse

+'''

 Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put children in danger and that safeguarding issues can manifest themselves via peer on peer abuse.

-8.6.
 We also recognise that abuse, neglect and safeguarding issues are complex and are rarely standalone events that can be covered by one definition or label.
 Staff are aware that in most cases multiple issues will overlap one another.

-8.7.
 If staff are concerned about a child's welfare

-- 8.7.1.
-If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should record these concerns on an Expression of concern Form [Schools may have their own version of this form] and pass it to the DSL.
-They may also discuss their concerns in person with the DSL but the details of the concern should be recorded in writing. - 8.7.2.
-There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
-The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - 8.7.3.
-The Jubilee Federation recognises that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
-However, they may also indicate a child is being abused or is in need of safeguarding. - 8.7.4.
-In these circumstances staff will try to give the child the opportunity to talk.
-It is fine for staff to ask the pupil if they are OK or if they can help in any way. - 8.7.5.
-Staff should express any concern using CPOMS or if for any reason the system is not working by completing a Pink Safeguarding Record of Concern Form to record these early concerns and give the completed form to the DSL. - 8.7.6.
-Following an initial conversation with the pupil, if the member of staff remains concerned they should discuss their concerns with the DSL and put them in writing. - 8.7.7.
-If the pupil does begin to reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure.
+- If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should record these concerns on CPOMS or if for any reason the system is not working, by completing a Pink Safeguarding Record of Concern Form.
+They may also discuss their concerns in person with the DSL but the details of the concern should be recorded in writing. - There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
+The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - The Jubilee Federation recognises that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
+However, they may also indicate a child is being abused or is in need of safeguarding. - In these circumstances staff will try to give the child the opportunity to talk.
+It is fine for staff to ask the pupil if they are OK or if they can help in any way.

-8.8.
+- Staff should express any concern using CPOMS or if for any reason the system is not working by completing a Pink Safeguarding Record of Concern Form to record these early concerns and give the completed form to the DSL. - Following an initial conversation with the pupil, if the member of staff remains concerned they should discuss their concerns with the DSL and put them in writing. - If the pupil does begin to reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure.

 If a pupil discloses to a member of staff